cbor-wg/cddl/draft-ietf-cbor-cddl.md

 .ne and .eq are defined both for numeric values and values of other types.
 If one of the values is not of a numeric type, equality is determined as follows:
-Text strings are equal (satisfy .eq/do not satisfy .ne) if they are bytewise identical; the same applies for byte strings.
+Text strings are equal (satisfy .eq/do not satisfy .ne) if they are byte-wise identical; the same applies for byte strings.
 Arrays are equal if they have the same number of elements, all of which are equal pairwise in order between the arrays.
 Maps are equal if they have the same number of key/value pairs, and there